 The most common of the four Cavalier King Charles Spaniel color combinations is a Blenheim color – beautiful chestnut markings on a white background.
 The Blenheim color name is a tribute to Blenheim Palace, where the Duke of Marlborough raised this popular breed.

 A Blenheim Cavalier King Charles Spaniel head is framed by chestnut-colored ears.
 The chestnut coloring surrounds both eyes, but the muzzle is white, leading in a white blaze up the nose to the top of the head.

 A chestnut spot at the top of the head is a traditional characteristic of Blenheim Cavaliers.
 Supposedly, Sarah Churchill, Duchess of Marlborough, was left at home in Blenheim Palace with her Spaniels while the Duke went off to war.

 In her loneliness, she “worried” about a chestnut thumbprint on the top of her dog’s head, which became the “Duchess Thumb Print” characteristic of Blenheim Cavaliers.

 Black & Tan Cavaliers

-Ruby Cavaliers are intended to be entirely chestnut red in color, or “wholecolor.”
+The ruby-colored Cavalier King Charles Spaniel is intended to be entirely chestnut red in color, or “whole color.”
 Can Ruby Cavaliers have a little white in their coats?
-Many do.
-It’s not really important for companion animals, though when bred for show, the coat should be completely chestnut.

-Tricolor Cavalier King Charles Spaniels are a particolored mixture of white, tan and black.
+The Tricolor Cavalier King Charles Spaniels are a party-colored mixture of white, tan, and black.
 The ears and area surrounding the eyes will be black, separated by a splash of white from the muzzle up the forehead.